askupasoftware/wp-dynamic-css/README.md

 wp_dynamic_css_set_callback( 'my_dynamic_css_callback' );
 ```

-Your CSS file can will look something like this:
+Your CSS file can look something like this:

 ```css
 body {